Membership Application

 Rifle/Pistol

-A 15 stall outdoor rifle range that provides an excellent opportunity for air rifles, handguns, and long guns from 50-200 yards.
-The outdoor pistol range features 12 shooting stalls with target stands set at 20-25m.
+A 15 stall outdoor rifle range (Range B) provides an excellent opportunity for air rifles, handguns, and long guns from 50-200 meters.
+Range A is a pistol/small caliber rifle range featuring shooting stalls with target stands set at 20-25m.
+Range C is for dynamic shooting, and is meant for use by IDPA, IPSC.
+Steel Challenge and law enforcement agencies.
+No target stands are provided.

 Card image cap